Tank Stories - Videos and Anecdotes about the Tiger & WW2 Tanks

 BANNER I

-The same tank start-up procedure undertaken by Enghlishmen shown on #131, the Tiger I at The Tank Museum, Bovington, UK.
+Tank start-up procedure undertaken by the "Tank Museum Team" of ever so competent Englishmen, as demonstrated on Tiger I #131 at The Tank Museum, Bovington, UK.

 Once started, the pre-selective gearbox throws a slight tantrum when upshifting into 2nd gear … .

 The manual inertia starter was a device used to start up the Tiger’s Maybach tank engine specifically in case of a dead battery.
-This was a likely scenario, especially during winter fighting at the Eastern Front.
+This was a likely scenario, especially during winter fighting on the Eastern Front.

 The starter mechanism works by accelerating a heavy flywheel (separate from the engine flywheel) to high speed, using a reduction gear driven by a hand crank.
 Once sufficient rotational speed is achieved by hand-cranking, a clutch is engaged manually to mesh the starter flywheel with the engine flywheel.
 After clutch engagement, the inertia stored in the rotating starter flywheel carries the entire crankshaft train and engine internals with it.
-By rotating the crankshaft and moving the pistons up and down, ideally enough downdraft is generated in the carburetors’ cold start circuits to actually start the engine – after the generator has developed sufficient voltage to generate a spark via the ignition coils, by that same rotational speed.
+By rotating the crankshaft and moving the pistons up and down, ideally enough downdraft is generated in the carburetors’ cold start circuits to actually start the engine – after the magneto has developed sufficient voltage to generate a spark, by that same rotational speed.
+Regrettably, the gear set, and the entire mechanism the manual inertia starter is comprised of, is in fact liable to seize up - especially in the winter time, when it is needed most.

-Compared to normal hand-cranking of an engine, operating this type of manual inertia starter poses less of an injury hazard – if you let go of the crank handle during the clutch engagement procedure (!).
-However, the dead weight to be carried is rather substantial, and the entire mechanism is liable to freeze up in the winter time - when it is needed most.
+Compared to hand-cranking of a normal car engine, operating this type of manual inertia starter poses less of an injury hazard from backfire.
+However, you would surely not want to hold the crank handle at the moment the freewheeling flywheel is being meshed with the crank train of the engine.
+The dead weight to be carried is rather substantial.

 BANNER II